ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

     2. Updates the dependency graph (mapping or array).
     3. Emits an event for step (1).

-A code example for step (2) would look like as this:
+A code example for step (2) would look like this:

 ```solidity
 // Mapping from chainId to SystemConfigInterop address